Fritz Müller: Biology

-Müllerian mimicry.
-Müller's great discovery concerned the resemblance between two or more unpalatable species which are protected from predators capable of learning.
+Müllerian mimicry is named after and discovered by him.
+This phenomenon concerns the resemblance between two or more unpalatable species which are protected from predators capable of learning.
 The protection is often a noxious chemical, perhaps gained from the larva eating a particular plant; or it may be a sting or other defence.
 It is an advantage for such potential prey to advertise their status in a way clearly perceptible to their predators; this is called aposematic or warning coloration.
-The principle is of wide application, but in Muller's case the prey were butterflies, and the predators usually birds or reptiles.
+The principle is of wide application, but in Müller's case the prey were butterflies, and the predators usually birds or reptiles.

-The aposematic colours are most often some combination of red, yellow, black, white, whereas palatable animals are usually cryptic.
-The noxious animals may display by slow flying, and in general are prominently visible.
-Noxious animals usually have thick, leathery cuticles through which, at certain points, they extrude noxious fluids when pecked; they will often survive a 'trial'.

-In Müllerian mimicry an advantage is gained when unpalatable species resemble each other, especially when the predator has a good memory for colour (as birds, for instance, do have).
-Thus one trial may work to dissuade a bird from several species of butterfly which all fly the same 'flag'.
-Brazilian butterflies provide some of the most extraordinary examples of mimicry, and Müller, Bates and Wallace all had lengthy experience of this.
-All three traveller-naturalists believed firmly that such systems of mimicry could only come about by means of natural selection, and all of them wrote about it.
+In Müllerian mimicry, an advantage is gained when unpalatable species resemble each other, especially when the predator has a good memory for colour (as birds, for instance, do have).
+Thus one trial may work to dissuade a bird from several species of butterfly which all have the same warning coloration.
+Müller and other naturalists believed that such systems of mimicry could only come about by means of natural selection, and all of them wrote about it.

-Müllerian bodies in Cecropia.
+Another of Müller's discoveries were the Müllerian bodies in the flowering plant genus Cecropia.
 Müller was able to show that the small bodies at the petiole-bases of Cecropia are food bodies and are used by protecting ants of the genus Azteca which inhabit the hollow stems of these fast growing trees.